Mayo Nissen

 Design, etc

-Service Design for Boeing and BA
+Service Thinking for Boeing and British Airways

-Project carried out together with Boeing Europe and British Airways
+Project carried out together with Boeing Europe and British Airways at Brunel.